DOOR | sizes, shape, location & number - Ishwaranand

 • It is made up of two vertical members known as jambs or posts.

-• Flat member connecting the jambs at the top called ahead.
+• A flat member connecting the jambs at the top called ahead.

 • The cross-sectional dimensions of the jamb and the head are normally kept the same for the convenience of fixing the frame in the opening.